Ojas-Mahajan/IPL-Match-Outcome-Prediction-Using-ML-/README.md

 Trained on IPL match data with factors like batting team, bowling team, current score, wickets, overs, and required run rate.

-Containerized with Docker for easy deployment and scalability.
+Containerized with Render for easy deployment and scalability.

 ## Tech Stack
 Machine Learning: Scikit-learn